Get a property report and suburb profile for any property in Turramurra

 • Is it expensive to live in Turramurra?

-Living in Turramurra is generally considered quite expensive, especially when compared to the average living costs in Sydney.
-The median house price in Turramurra is a hefty $3,270,000, which is significantly higher than many other suburbs in the area.
-For those considering renting, the average rent for houses is about $1,100 per week, while units are slightly more affordable at $730 per week.
+Living in Turramurra can be quite expensive, especially when you consider the high property prices in this affluent North Shore suburb.
+The median house price is currently around $3,100,000, which is significantly higher than many other areas in Sydney.
+If you're thinking of renting, the average rent for houses is $1,300 per week, while units are a bit more affordable at $760 per week.
+These figures indicate that housing costs in Turramurra are on the higher end.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.